-Benefit Description You pay Hearing services (testing, treatment, and supplies) High Option Standard Option Hearing aids, for children through age 17, if the hearing aids are prescribed, fitted and dispensed by a licensed audiologist Nothing (limited to one hearing aid for each hearing impaired ear every 36 months) Nothing (limited to one hearing aid for each hearing impaired ear every 36 months) Note: A single hearing aid providing hearing to both ears (binaural hearing aid) is considered two hearing aids for purposes of this benefit.
-Otologic and audiological services needed as a result of the congenital defect known as cleft lip and/or cleft palate. \$10 per primary care office visit (nothing from infancy through age 21) \$20 per primary care office visit (nothing from infancy through age 21) \$20 per specialty care office visit \$30 per specialty care office visit Notes: For coverage of: • Hearing screenings, see Section 5(a), Preventive care, children and, for any other hearing testing, see Section 5(a), Diagnostic and treatment services .
+Benefit Description You pay Hearing services (testing, treatment, and supplies) (cont.)
+High Option Standard Option Basic Option Otologic and audiological services needed as a result of the congenital defect known as cleft lip and/or cleft palate. \$10 per primary care office visit (nothing from infancy through age 21) \$20 per primary care office visit (nothing from infancy through age 21) \$30 per primary care office visit (nothing from infancy through age 21) \$20 per specialty care office visit \$30 per specialty care office visit \$40 per specialty care office visit Notes: For coverage of: • Hearing screenings, see Section 5(a), Preventive care, children and, for any other hearing testing, see Section 5(a), Diagnostic and treatment services.
 Audible prescription reading and speech generating devices, see Section 5(a), Durable medical equipment.
-Not covered: All charges All charges • All other hearing testing, except as may be covered in Section 5(a), Diagnostic and treatment services, Section 5(a), Preventive care, children and Section 5(a), Hearing services Hearing aids, including testing and examinations for them, for all persons age 18 and over Vision services (testing, treatment, and supplies) High Option Standard Option Diagnosis and treatment of diseases of the eye \$20 per specialty care office visit \$30 per specialty care office visit Routine eye exam with a Plan optometrist to determine the need for vision correction and provide a prescription for eyeglasses \$10 per office visit \$20 per office visit At Plan optical shops: 75% of our allowance 75% of our allowance Eyeglass frames and lenses Contact lenses package, including: initial fitting for contact lenses; initial pair of contact lenses; insertion and removal of contact lens training; three months of follow-up office visits.
-These services are provided only as a total package Not covered: All charges All charges Non-refractive eyeglasses
+Not covered: All charges All charges All charges • All other hearing testing, except as may be covered in Section 5(a), Diagnostic and treatment services, Section 5(a), Preventive care, children and Section 5(a), Hearing services Hearing aids, including testing and examinations for them, for all persons age 18 and over Vision services (testing, treatment, and supplies) High Option Standard Option Basic Option Diagnosis and treatment of diseases of the eye \$20 per specialty care office visit \$30 per specialty care office visit \$40 per specialty care office visit For members age 19 and older: \$10 per office visit \$20 per office visit \$30 per office visit Routine eye exam with a Plan optometrist to determine the need for vision correction and provide a prescription for eyeglasses For children through the end of the month they turn age 19: Nothing Nothing Nothing One routine eye exam each year with a Plan optometrist to determine the need for vision correction and provide a prescription for eyeglasses At Plan optical shops: One pair of eyeglasses (lenses and frames) or regular contact lenses (in lieu of lenses and frames) every calendar year; or